ericleigh007/MSVSExtensionWalkThrus/TextClassifier/Readme.md

-# TextAdornment Using an Editor Item Template
+# TextClassifier Using an Editor Item Template
 This subpath is for the ```TextClassifier``` sample.
 It adds a highlight (of a type hardcoded within the extension) to the entire editor buffer.

 ## Steps